-4. Conclusions
+4 Conclusions

-The increasing number of publications every year and their high quality demonstrate the great importance that microfluidic devices are acquiring in water monitoring.
+The increasing number of publications every year and their high quality demonstrates the great importance that microfluidic devices are acquiring in water monitoring.

-Water is principally analyzed by traditional methods such as liquid chromatography and mass spectroscopy despite the huge efforts adopted to incorporate microfluidics in environmental monitoring.
-Features like miniaturization of the analytical device, in situ analysis at the point-of-need, multiplexing, ease of manipulation and control of the device, and low-cost during device fabrication will soon bring microfluidics to the forefront of water monitoring research.

-On the other hand, the use of microfluidic devices requires an in-depth study of functional materials and device implementation, to eliminate miniaturization engineering problems such as with valves, sensors, improving LODs and the possibility of multiple analyte detection.
+Water is principally analyzed by traditional methods such as liquid chromatography and mass spectroscopy spite the huge efforts done to adopt microfluidics in environmental monitoring.
+Features like miniaturization of the analytical device, in situ analysis at the point of need, multiplexing, ease manipulation and control of the device, and low cost during device fabrication will soon bring microfluidics belong the state of the art in water monitoring research.
+On the other hand, the use of microfluidic devices comes together with the in-depth study of functional materials and their device implementation to eliminate miniaturization problems of microfluidic components such as valves and sensors, improve the limits of detection by using novel materials and the possibility of creating devices able to analyze more than one analyte.
 The incorporation of functional materials in microfluidic devices improves automation with novel actuators and sensors, minimizing the need for external bulky components.
 This will lead to the online, continuous, fast and inexpensive control and monitoring of water sources.
-Moreover, it will enable a faster and more adequate response to water contamination, even at the pointof-need.
+Moreover, it will enable a faster and more adequate response to water contamination, even at the point of need.